t-fisher98/gpu-guru-react/README.md

 ##  :information_source: <span style="color:FFF3E0; font-weight:500" id="general-info">General Info</span>

 This project represents a dashboard loading interface for a company website.
 The name of the online storefront is <span style="color:#fff; font-weight:600">GPU Guru</span>.
 The website consists of a sidebar navigation, an appbar, and a panels area.<br/>
-The sidebar navigation allows the user to navigate between the various pages of the dashboard.<br/>
+The sidebar navigation allows the user to navigate between the various pages of the dashboard using nested routing with react-router-dom.<br/>
 The top-level navigation provides the user access to a search function, user account settings, and general dashboard settings.<br/>
 This project is hosted on <span style="color:#00FFF9">[Netlify](https://www.netlify.com/)</span> and the repository can be found at the Github link. <br/>